-Soft, moist Banana Carrot Muffins with wholesome oats, bananas, carrots, maple syrup, and warm spices combine the best of carrot cake and banana bread.
-Made with no processed sugar, these healthy muffins bake in about 20 minutes -- a great breakfast option and perfect way to sneak extra veggies into your diet (and kids).
+Soft, moist Banana Carrot Muffins with oats combine the best of carrot cake and banana bread in an easy, healthy muffin with no processed sugar.
+A delicious way to sneak extra veggies into your diet (and your kids').

-Be sure to try Banana Chocolate Chunk Muffins and Carrot Cake Mix Cookie Bars next.
+Try Banana Chocolate Chunk Muffins and Lemon Cake Mix Muffins next.

 Want to Save This Recipe?